codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/variables.md

 In the example above you can see the `MyAppDockerImage` variable that denotes a Docker image created dynamically within this single pipeline.
 In the second step we use it as a Docker context in order to run unit tests.

-## Github Release Variables
+## GitHub Release Variables

-Github allows you to create [releases](https://help.github.com/articles/creating-releases/) for marking specific git tags for general availability.
+GitHub allows you to create [releases](https://help.github.com/articles/creating-releases/) for marking specific git tags for general availability.

-You can set a [trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) for Github releases.
-When a Github release happens the following variables are also available:
+You can set a [trigger]({{site.baseurl}}/docs/configure-ci-cd-pipeline/triggers/git-triggers/) for GitHub releases.
+When a GitHub release happens, the following variables are also available: